-Application Note: Files can be provided by builtin file providers, system extensions, kernel device drivers, external file providers, or volume providers.
-An access operation itself on a file provided by a builtin file provider is implemented by the TSF.
+Application Note 14: Files can be provided by built-in file providers, system extensions, kernel device drivers, external file providers, or volume providers.
+An access operation itself on a file provided by a built-in file provider is implemented by the TSF.
 An access operation on a file provided by a system extension or kernel device driver is directly forwarded by the TSF, after validating the file descriptor, to the corresponding function of the system extension or kernel device driver after the check described FDP_ACF.1.2/FA.
 An access operation on a file provided by an external file provider is implemented as a direct IPC to the file provider.
 See FDP_IFC.2 and FDP_IFF.1.
-An open, status request or access operation on a file provider by a volume file provider is implemented as a direct IPC to the volume provider.
-See FDP_IFC.1.2
+An open, status request or access operation on a file provided by a volume file provider is implemented as a direct IPC to the volume provider.
+See FDP_IFC.2 and FDP_IFF.1.